rafael-hs/Flappy-Bird-Demo/README.md

 Design made for integration study of HTML, CSS and JS

-is a small example of some ways to manipulate the DOM
+it's a small example of some ways to manipulate the DOM

 contact: rafael.contatotrab@gmail.com

-sorry for my english XD

 ![alt text](./imgs/flappy-demo.png)